Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Difficulty: Difficult

-This small, single drop falls into a beautiful blue-green pool below and seems tucked away and untouched.
+This small, single drop falls into a beautiful blue-green pool below.
+It seems tucked away and untouched.

-We found this while just walking along the banks of the run, actually trying to figure out how to get back up to the trail… We originally thought this was the Lower Jonathan Run Falls.
+We found this while walking along the banks of the run, trying to figure out how to get back up to the trail… We originally thought this was Lower Jonathan Run Falls.

 The area of this small waterfall would be a great, quiet spot to stop for lunch or a snack next to the water.